-A wake was held at 7 p.m.
-Wednesday, Sept.
-24, at the Wolf Point Community Hall.
-A funeral service was held at 10 a.m.
-Thursday, Sept.
-25 at the Wolf Point Community Hall.
-Interment was at the Greenwood Cemetery in Wolf Point.
-Clayton Stevenson Memorial Chapel in Wolf Point is assisting with arrangements.
+A funeral service was held Thursday, Oct.
+15, at the Wolf Point Community Hall.
+Interment with full military honors was at Greenwood Cemetery in Wolf Point.
+Clayton Stevenson Memorial Chapel of Wolf Point was entrusted with the arrangements.

 Written by Herald-News